yanzhiwangywz/Power-BI-Business-Intelligence-for-Beginners-to-Advance/my-website/docs/notes/Visuals-Bar Charts in Power BI.md

 ---
 sidebar_position: 2
 id: Visuals-Bar-Charts-in-Power-BI
-title: Visuals-Bar Charts in Power BI
+title: Visuals Bar Charts in Power BI
 sidebar_label: Bar Charts
 ---
 Bar charts are one of the most common data visualizations.
 With them, you can quickly highlight differences between categories, clearly show trends and outliers, and reveal historic highs and lows at a glance.
 Bar charts are especially effective when you have data that can be split into multiple categories.